Categories

 The image was meant to be a 2D point cloud with features from which we could determine a partial 3D point cloud.
 One idea we had for the cost matrix, in the case where the axis of symmetry is known, was to add a symmetry-aware cost to reduce the cost for matches that are consistent with the given symmetry.
 We could also try to find the translation vector by inferring it from points on the axis of symmetry of the CAD and the corresponding matches in the image.
 Once we do this, we will have to deal with the rotation vector, which can be optimized separately using the Sinkhorn algorithm.

-One approach to extend the existing Sinkhorn solver to get multiple solutions is to first use the existing one to get a single solution, and then find all transport matrices that have a similar cost to the one obtained.
+One approach to extend the existing Sinkhorn solver to get multiple solutions is first to use the existing one to get a single solution, and then find all transport matrices that have a similar cost to the one obtained.
 Another is to design a collection of cost matrices rather than a single one, in a way that the existing Sinkhorn solver produces multiple (and hopefully all) possible solutions.
 We could get this collection of matrices by applying various poses to the original CAD as before and compute the cost of going from the modified CADs to the image.

 Acknowledgements: